 Such drives me to study Water Management and Governance in IHE through the Rotary International Scholarships for WatSan Professionals to address water challenges to mitigate, if not eliminate, the social and economic inequities attached to water quantity and quality.

-As I reflect on my life journey through the lens of the marginalized young girl, my mission to serve and contribute to and participate in the emancipation of marginalized young girls in WatSan oppression is prevailing.
-This will make amends with the marginalized young girl in me and the rest of the girl children in the global south who resonates with my water tale.
+As I reflect on my life journey through the lens of the marginalized young girl, my mission to serve and contribute to, and participate in the emancipation of marginalized young girls in WatSan oppression is prevailing.
+This will make amends with the marginalized young girl in me and the rest of the girl children in the global south who resonate with my water tale.

 I could have chosen to engage in the private practice of law to earn more, but I have gravitated to my mission.
 I realized that my service is not exclusive to DCWD.
-I am seeing myself magnifying my mission in the global south paying attention to my country; promoting WatSan as a social justice tool cemented by the quality of water education I will receive from IHE.
+I am seeing myself magnifying my mission in the global south paying attention to my country; promoting WatSan as a social justice tool cemented by the quality of water education, which I will receive from IHE.

 With IHE, I am equipping myself to be a WatSan professional ready for the world’s water challenges to contribute to achieving water and sanitation for all and gender equality and women and girl children empowerment.